Authors will do anything to become famous.

 He gazes at the ceiling.
 “Now, you can buy her books and sell them.
 Nice.”

-“All I have to do is chauffer the authors to a luxury hotel.
+“All I have to do is chauffeur the authors to the Out West Miami hotel.
 I get to stay free, so I can drive them to the convention in the morning.”

-Irma’s fluttering eyelids and headshaking shew away Don’s attempt to insert reasoning.
+Her eyelids flutter.
 “After I take them home, I’ll drop by here and—”